-We can all help by spreading the love and nothing is stronger than recommendations & suggestions through word of mouth from their trusted friends.
+We can all help by spreading love and nothing is stronger than recommendations & suggestions through word of mouth from their trusted friends.

-I would say we are all dance ambassadors as we represent dance as a whole but also ambassadors for each type of dances we do.
+I would say we are all dance ambassadors as we represent dance as a whole but also ambassadors for each type of dance we do.
 For example, I am a Zouk ambassador, building relationships and influencing dancers from other dance types and non-dancers.

 These people bring everyone together.
 A huge amount of planning and effort goes into coordinating everything with the aim to give us exhilarating experience so we keep dancing and dancing.